Maritime paintings by Ian Sebire

 By 2014 I was supplying both Cunard and CMV with prints and cards, whilst also writing articles on passenger liner history, mainly for Shipping Today & Yesterday magazine.

-Management and concessionaire changes at the cruise lines meant the supply agreements were terminated.
-Thereafter I concentrated on writing, further articles and then my first book; 'Masters of the Italian Line: Leonardo da Vinci, Michelangelo and Raffaello' was published in the Autumn of 2018.
+Changes at the cruise lines meant a change of concessionaires and for me a change of focus.
+Thereafter I concentrated mainly on the writing, more articles and then my first book; 'Masters of the Italian Line: Leonardo da Vinci, Michelangelo and Raffaello', which was published in the Autumn of 2018.